domagalahanna/bspk/docs/src/about.md

         src: "/images/about/counter2.jpg"
         alt: Payment system
     - title: Customer lifetime value
-      content: We magnify inspiring communications between companies and customers to foster long-lasting loyalty and advocacy.
+      content: We increase customer satisfaction and net promoter scores leading to more sales.
       image:
         src: "/images/about/counter3.jpg"
         alt: Two women laughing at the meeting